 select date_format(date_trunc('day', balance_transactions.created), '%m-%d-%Y') as day, balance_transactions.id, balance_transactions.amount, balance_transactions.fee, balance_transaction_fee_details.type from balance_transactions inner join balance_transaction_fee_details on balance_transaction_fee_details.balance_transaction_id=balance_transactions.id order by day desc limit 5

 charges table contains data about Charge objects.
 Use this table for queries that focus on charge-specific information rather than for accounting or reconciliatory purposes.
 It also supplements accounting reports with additional customer data.
-For example, The payment card mix template query uses the
+For example, the payment card breakdown template query uses the

 charges table to report on the different types of cards your customers have used.